dargaCode/WebDevStudyResources/README.md

     * [MongoDB](#mongodb)

 ## Important Workflow Items
-Both Command Line and Git/GitHub are usually presented toward the end of these resources, but I learned them beforehand and I'm glad I did.
+Both Command Line Interface and Git/GitHub are often presented toward the end of online classes, but I learned them beforehand and I'm glad I did.

-Basic knowledge of The Command Line and Git/GitHub can do a lot to improve day-to-day quality of life, and they both also have a lot of small tricks which you'll pick up over a long period of time.
-For both these reasons, it's a good idea to tackle these topics as early as you can.
+Basic knowledge of The CLI and Git can do a lot to improve day-to-day quality of life, and they both also have a lot of small tricks to pick up over months and months.
+For both these reasons, they're good topics to tackle as possible.

-Checking in code and deploying your own webpages will also allow you to get away from CodePen, Cloud9, and other online IDEs, which will require you to make sure all of your scripts are integrated properly etc. This is a lot more difficult at first, but extremely educational.
+Checking in code and deploying real webpages also allows development outside of CodePen, Cloud9, and other online editors.
+Making sure that all the scripts are integrated properly etc is a lot more difficult at first, but extremely educational.

 ### The Command Line
 Typing text commands into the console seems extremely arcane at first, but becomes familiar surprisingly quickly.